openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 - The GPIO module reads external signals through the gpio_in input signal.
 - The value of these signals post synchronisation is made available on the PIN0 CSR (address 0x010), allowing the software to read the status of the GPIO input pins.
 - Each bit in the PIN0 CSR corresponds to a GPIO pin(bit 0 for GPIO pin 0, bit 1 for GPIO pin 1, and so on), where a bit value of 1 indicates a high state and 0 indicates a low state.
-- In this register, if output is enabled for a pin, the value of the corresponding bit will be the same as driven on the output pin.
-- The synchronized input signals are then provided to the gpio_in_sync output signal, which is used by the Advanced Timer module for external event processing.
+- The synchronized input signals are also then provided to the gpio_in_sync output signal, which is used by the Advanced Timer module for external event processing.

 GPIO Output
 ~~~~~~~~~~~